|Presented by free103point9

 Ric Royer (the Baltimore performance artist, organizer, and writer) and G. Lucas Crane (aka nonhorse, NY-based electro-magnetic tape magician) are apt players to open this wild and wooly day, staging distortion as a theatric tactic on the thanatological spectra.
 They make death sexier than Robert Browning.
 Emerging from the grainy static of yr grandmother's television, they bring Porphyria back from the electromagnetic nether-world, drape her in a soiled lamé, and tag team her back to the grave to the canned laughter of a studio audience!
 They respectfully warn the audience: DONT TRY TO INTERVENE OR YOU WILL GET HURT AND/OR WET.

-The Foxtrots, (curator and performance artist) Mashinka Firunts and (poet and printmaker) Jeremy Thompson, perform a similar necromancy on lost phonemes, putting all yr favorite discontinued utterances back on the airwaves.
-Presenting their exhaustive research into the broad realm of 'non-lexical vocables' including hits like Ubidubi, captcha, glossolalia, vaudeville, and doo wop—their "Phonon-Lexical, an operetta in human racket" scores luscious history with everyday database surrealism in an incantatory blitz of mesmeric syllables.
+Mashinka Firunts (curator and performance artist) and Jeremy Thompson (poet and printmaker), perform a similar necromancy on lost phonemes, putting all yr favorite discontinued utterances back on the airwaves.
+Presenting their exhaustive research into the broad realm of 'non-lexical vocables' including hits like captcha, glossolalia, and vaudeville—their "Phonon-Lexical, an operetta in human racket" scores luscious history with everyday database surrealism in an incantatory blitz of mesmeric syllables.
 These are the scattered tribes of nonsense, outburst, and excess, collected for your aural pleasure.

 Baltimore circuit bender and textual performance artist Bonnie Jones brings us a new work titled "A Short One - Postcard From."
 She presents words within a sonic texture that mimes the play of transmission, repetition, and documentation that calls up the physicality of communication.
 She writes about the "slipperiness" of the "sliding physical spaces" on the "thresholds of meaning."
 In a very real system of feedback, the poetry plugs into boards while electric currents fuel the voice.